Home

 Whether you use a paper filter or a metal filter won't make much difference to your coffee, or your bubbles.

-That said, there are some aesthetic and environmental advantages to using a metal filter.
-And maybe some health issues as well.
+However, there are some aesthetic and environmental advantages to using a metal filter, and some health reasons for using paper filters.

 Using paper filters is messy.
 And you have to keep buying them and throwing them away.
 And you may wonder exactly what chemical residues are lurking in that paper as a by-product of the paper-making process.